Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

-The most unexpected our experimental finding is a well developed $dV/dI$ resistance peak at low biases, which is present in both (Nb and NbN) scattering regimes.
-The resistance peak indicates, that the Andreev reflection is (partially) suppressed within a narrow energy region around zero bias.
-Fig.~\ref{IVnb} demonstrates that the $dV/dI$ peak width $\approx 0.2$~mV is universal for different Nb-2DEG junctions.
-Similarly to Nb-2DEG case, every NbN-2DEG junction demonstrates a clear visible $dV/dI$ resistance peak of a roughly constant width.
-We should conclude, that the central $dV/dI$ peak is independent of the disorder at the particular interface.
-It is important that two-point NbN-2DEG-NbN Josephson curve has no peculiarities at low currents.

-We find that the central $dV/dI$ peak is extremely sensitive to the magnetic field and the temperature, see Fig.~\ref{IVev}.
-Since the resistance peak is mostly prominent in Fig.~\ref{IVnb} for Nb electrodes, we only demonstrate this case below.

-The central $dV/dI$ peak disappears completely above $B=1.5$~T, see Fig.~\ref{IVev} (a).
-By contrast, the $dV/dI(V)$ curve is clearly non-linear below the upper critical field $B_c=3.8$~T of a niobium film in a present magnetic field configuration.
-We use the in-plane oriented field to avoid orbital effects in the 2DEG.

-Fig.~\ref{IVev} (b) demonstrates typical evolution of the $dV/dI(V)$ curve with temperature.
-The $dV/dI$ resistance peak is gradually diminishing with the temperature increase and disappears completely at 0.88~K. By contrast, the curve itself is practically insensitive to the temperature below 0.88~K, as it can be expected because of much higher $T_c=9$~K in niobium.
+Fig.~\ref{IVev} demonstrates typical evolution of the $dV/dI-V$ curve with temperature (a) or in-plane magnetic field (b).
+The $dV/dI$ peak only exists at low temperatures, see panel (a).
+It completely disappears at 0.88~K. By contrast, the curve itself is practically insensitive to the temperature below 0.88~K, because of much higher $T_c=9.5$~K in niobium.

-The characteristic values of the $dV/dI$ peak suppression (1.5~T and 0.88~K) are also the same for the NbN-2DEG junction.
-Similarly to the Nb case, $dV/dI(V)$ curves are not affected below this values except for the central peak region.